Efrice/vscode-quick-console/README.md

 - 🍭 Single variable without selection.
 - 🌭 Multiple params of function with selection.
 - 🌭 Multiple continuous variables like deconstruct assignment with selection.
-- 🍖 Clear console.log in the active file.
+- 🍖 Clear all console.log in the active file.
+- 🍖 Toggle all console.log's state of comment in the active file.
 - 🛠 Improve the development experience with console variables in an object.
 - 🛠 Option for console log variables name.